yraeth/bnet-snet/README.md

 # Building and Settlement Networks (bnet-snet)

 Welcome to the **bnet-snet** GitHub repository!
-This repository contains a collection of codes designed to create, delineate, and analyze building and settlement networks.
+This repository contains a collection of codes designed to create, delineate, and analyze building (bnet) and settlement (snet) networks.
 The code requires building footprint data, as polygons, and a road network with travel speeds.

 ## Overview

 The workflow for using these codes is as follows:

-1. Create building networks
+1. Create building networks (BNCreation.py
-2. Delineate settlements
+2. Delineate settlements (BNtoiGraph.R)
-3. Calculate settlement networks
+3. Calculate settlement networks (CalculateTravelTimes, SNShpCreation.py)
-4. Conduct analysis
+4. Conduct analysis (SettlementRelationshipTypes.R, SettlementStatistics.R, FractalDimension.py)

 ## Usage

 To use the codes in this repository, follow the steps listed in the overview.
-Detailed instructions for each step can be found in the respective folders.

 ## Contact